Electrical Panel Replacement in Morrison, Colorado

 How Morrison Was Built

-The surrounding unincorporated area, including Indian Hills up Bear Creek Canyon, developed on a similar timeline with similar electrical equipment.
+The surrounding unincorporated area, including Indian Hills and Idledale up Bear Creek Canyon, developed on a similar timeline.
+Those communities use Morrison mailing addresses but permit through Jefferson County, not the town.

 Electrical Code and Permits